-Acromio-clavicular joint (ACJ) excision
+• Acromio-clavicular (AC) joint excision The Acromio-Clavicular Joint is a small joint formed between the top of the shoulder blade (acromion) and the collarbone (clavicle) (between your shoulder and your neck).
+This joint can cause pain at the top of the shoulder, especially while doing movements high above the level of the shoulder.
+Moving your arm across your chest at shoulder level, to reach past your opposite shoulder can cause sharp pain or feel like something is catching in the joint.

-The Acromio-Clavicular Joint is a small joint formed between the top of the shoulder blade (acromion) and the collarbone (clavicle) (between your shoulder and your neck).
-Due to wear and tear, this joint can cause pain or a "catching" sensation at the top of the shoulder, especially while doing certain movements.
-If necessary, we could remove a few millimeters of bone from each side of this joint which should reduce the pain because of removing the surfaces that are rubbing against each other and gives the joint more space to move.
+This is due to a tear in the soft tissue or arthritis arising from wear and tear.
+In these cases, resection of the AC joint with removal of a few millimeters of bone from each side of this joint is performed, which should reduce the pain because of removing the surfaces that are rubbing against each other and gives the joint more space to move.